The Best Instant-Read Thermometers Take the Guesswork Out of Cooking

 Best for Grilling

 Outdoor cooking requires an instant-read thermometer that can withstand rain or shine.
 This device is rated IP67 waterproof, meaning you can safely wash it under running water (or use it during a downpour).
 The lightning-fast thermometer can accurately measure temperature in just two or three seconds, and the bright-blue backlit display is just as easy to read whether you’re cooking outside in the bright sunshine or firing up the grill on a starless night.
-The display also conveniently notes recommended temperatures for various types of meat and levels of doneness.
-After using the thermometer, tuck the probe inward for storage to automatically turn off the device.
+The display also conveniently notes recommended temperatures for various types of meats and levels of doneness.
+After using the thermometer, tuck the probe inward to automatically turn off the device.

 Best Analog